Charles Hamilton, 5th Earl of Abercorn1

 F, #110262, b. circa 1653, d.
 24 May 1723

-Catharine Hamilton was born circa 1653.1 She was the daughter of James Hamilton, Lord Paisley and Catherine Lenthall.1 She married, firstly, William Lenthall, son of unknown Lenthall, before 1686.1 She married, secondly, Charles Hamilton, 5th Earl of Abercorn, son of George Hamilton, 4th Lord Hamilton and Elizabeth Fagan, after 1686.1 She died on 24 May 1723 at Pall Mall, St. James's, London, England.1 She was buried at Henry VII's Chapel, Westminster, London, England.1 Her will (dated 17 Aug 1722) was probated on 24 May 1723.1
+Catharine Hamilton was born circa 1653.1 She was the daughter of James Hamilton, Lord Paisley and Catherine Lenthall.1 She married, firstly, William Lenthall, son of Sir John Lenthall, before 1686.1 She married, secondly, Charles Hamilton, 5th Earl of Abercorn, son of George Hamilton, 4th Lord Hamilton, Baron of Strabane and Elizabeth Fagan, after 1686.1 She died on 24 May 1723 at Pall Mall, St. James's, London, EnglandG.1 She was buried at Henry VII's Chapel, Westminster, London, EnglandG.1 Her will (dated 17 Aug 1722) was proven (by probate) on 24 May 1723.1

 Citations